-One result of this change was that, during and after the reformation, it became the King’s courts that were given the power to deal with most offences against God (as well as with other crimes).
-Offences against God had previously been tried and sentenced under a parallel jurisdiction enjoyed by church courts:22 church courts had exercised jurisdiction over offences such as heresy, blasphemy, illegal sexual activity, fraud, and perjury.23 The process of replacing the church’s criminal jurisdiction with Royal jurisdiction began in earnest under Henry VIII, and involved harsh punishments for religious offences in particular.24 For our purposes, an important landmark is a later statute: The Act for the Abolition of the Court of High Commission 1641.25 By virtue of this Act, the Church courts lost much of their long-standing criminal jurisdiction.26 (p.
-27) Offences against God hence became pleas of the Crown.27 That led to extended discussion of such crimes in post-1641 works on criminal law in general.
+One result of this change was that, during and after the reformation, the King’s courts were given the power to deal with most offences against God (as well as with other crimes).
+Offences against God had previously been tried and sentenced under a parallel jurisdiction enjoyed by church courts:22 church courts had exercised jurisdiction over offences such as heresy, blasphemy, illegal sexual activity, fraud, and perjury.23 The process of replacing the church’s criminal jurisdiction with royal jurisdiction began in earnest under Henry VIII, and involved harsh punishments for religious offences in particular.24 For our purposes, an important landmark is a later statute: the Act for the Abolition of the Court of High Commission 1641.25 By virtue of this Act, the church courts lost much of their long-standing criminal jurisdiction.26 Offences against God hence became pleas of the (p.
+27) Crown.27 That led to extended discussion of such crimes in post-1641 works on criminal law in general.

 And there is no doubt that in the sight of God it is a most grievous and awful sin, and that his holy eyes must turn away from such a violation of his own image with disgust.
 There is not any question, also, but that He ordered the immediate execution of the sodomite, or unnatural person.33